gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - The use of the hands to assist in jumping.
 Hands may not touch any part of the chair or the floor from the time "Question" is called until the quizmaster recognizes the first one up.
 - When electronic equipment is used, if any light goes on after the quizmaster calls "Question" and before they begin to discernibly read the question.
     - Discernibly includes the quizmaster's mouth forming a word shape.
-- During a Reference question or Quote question, when electronic equipment is used, if any light goes on after the quizmaster calls “Question” and before they begin to discernibly read the chapter number.
+- During a Reference question or Quote question, when electronic equipment is used, if any light goes on after the quizmaster calls "Question" and before they begin to discernibly read the chapter number.
 - Starting to answer before being recognized by the Quizmaster.
 - Having more than the designated team members, one coach, and an assistant coach on the quiz platform during a time-out.
 - Challenging after conferring with anyone